Org For The Sec And Acc Nyt

 Many

 people mistake the OECD for a supranational regulator with direct legal authority.
-In reality, the organization does not impose binding rules on member states or companies.
-Its influence comes from research, peer review, policy recommendations, and consensus-building among governments That's the part that actually makes a difference.
-Took long enough..
+That said, in reality, the organization does not impose binding rules on member states or companies.
+Its influence comes from research, peer review, policy recommendations, and consensus-building among governments.

 Assuming the SEC Automatically Adopts OECD Standards